J. T. Compher: Professional

-Colorado Avalanche
+Colorado Avalanche (2016–2023)

 After attending the Avalanche's 2016 training camp, Compher was assigned to the San Antonio Rampage of the American Hockey League (AHL) to begin the season.
 He spent his time in San Antonio working on becoming a two-way player while leading the team in scoring with 13 goals and 30 points in 41 games.
 After Jarome Iginla was traded to the Los Angeles Kings on March 1, 2017, Compher was called up to the Avalanche as his replacement, part of general manager Joe Sakic's plan to give the team a younger core.
 Compher made his NHL debut on March 2, centering the third line with Matt Nieto and Blake Comeau on the wings.
 Compher scored his first NHL goal two weeks later to put the Avalanche up 2–1 in what was ultimately a 3–1 victory over the Detroit Red Wings on March 15.
 His first assist came on April 2, when Compher helped Gabriel Landeskog score against the Minnesota Wild.
 He played 21 games during his rookie season with the Avalanche, recording three goals and five points in the process while leading the team with a +1 rating.

 Compher was one of three rookie forwards to make the Avalanche's opening night roster for the season, joining Tyson Jost and Alexander Kerfoot.
 On October 19, in the eighth game of the season, Compher fractured his thumb while blocking a shot during Colorado's game against the St. Louis Blues.
 At the time of the injury, he had one goal and four points.
 He missed six games before returning on November 5 but was injured again on December 29.
 Compher sustained an upper body injury while playing against the Toronto Maple Leafs and stayed in the game to score an overtime goal for the Avalanche, but he did not play two days later against the New York Islanders.
 One of several young players to be injured around the midway point of the season, Compher returned on January 17 for a game against the San Jose Sharks.
 Compher's first NHL multi-goal game on March 14 moved the Avalanche up from the second to the first wild card position in the Western Conference, giving them a stronger opportunity to reach the postseason.
 He finished his first full season with 13 goals and 23 points in 69 games and was the first Avalanche rookie in franchise history to score two overtime game-winning goals in a season.
 The Avalanche, meanwhile, clinched a berth in the 2018 Stanley Cup playoffs, allowing Compher to make his NHL postseason debut in their first-round series against the Nashville Predators.
 He appeared in all six playoff games before the Predators eliminated the Avalanche, assisting on three goals in the process.